Yousuf v. SamantarThe first human rights case to address atrocities in Somalia under the Siad Barre regime.

 The plaintiffs are survivors of these widespread human rights violations:

 In the early 1980s, Bashe Abdi Yousuf was a young businessman in the northern Somali city of Hargeisa.
 He volunteered his time and donated money to improve education and health care.
 In November 1981, he was abducted by government agents, accused of being part of a subversive organization, taken to a detention center, and tortured repeatedly over a period of several months.
 Among other things, Yousuf was subjected to electroshock treatment and a stress-position torture called “the MIG,” in which Yousuf ’s hands and feet were tightly bound together behind his back so that his body was pulled into a U-shape with his limbs high in the air.
 The torturers then placed a heavy rock onto his back, producing excruciating pain and causing the ropes to cut deeply into Yousuf’s arms and legs.
 Yousuf was interrogated about his friends, alleged to be the members of his “organization” and told that the torture would end if he falsely confessed to anti-government crimes.
 Over the course of several months, Yousuf was interrogated numerous times and subjected to torture including water-boarding.
-Eventually convicted of membership in an illegal organization in a trial that lacked basic due process, Yousuf spent the next six years of his life in prison, almost entirely in solitary confinement.
-Fleeing Somalia after his release, Yousuf arrived in the United States in 1991, and later became a naturalized United States citizen.
+Eventually convicted of membership in an illegal organization in a trial that lacked basic due process, Yousuf spent the next seven years of his life in prison, almost entirely in solitary confinement.
+Fleeing Somalia after his release, Yousuf arrived in the United States in 1991, and he later became a naturalized United States citizen.

 In June 1988, Ahmed Jama Gulaid, then a non-commissioned officer in the Somali National Army, was arrested along with other Isaaq soldiers and transported to an execution site.
 John Doe II was shot by a firing squad in a mass execution and dumped in a mass grave.
 His wounds were not fatal, and he managed to crawl out from beneath a pile of bodies and escape to safety.

-the State Department’s Opinion
+Solicitation of the State Department’s Opinion

 State Department Refuses to Comply with Subpoena

-Despite the stay, District Court Judge Leonie Brinkema allowed the plaintiffs to subpoena documents from the U.S. Government.
+Despite the stay, district court Judge Leonie Brinkema allowed the plaintiffs to subpoena documents from the U.S. government.
 CJA served a subpoena on

 Appeal of Lower Court’s Subpoena Ruling

 On appeal, the U.S. Court of Appeals for the D.C.
-Circuit overturned the District Court’s decision on June 15, 2006.
-The appeals Court held that the U.S. Government is required to comply with subpoenas for documents in private lawsuits, even when the Government is not directly involved in the case.
-The appeals Court sent the case back to the District Court to enforce the subpoena against
+Circuit overturned the district court’s decision on June 15, 2006.
+The appeals court held that the U.S. government is required to comply with subpoenas for documents in private lawsuits, even when the government is not directly involved in the case.
+The appeals court sent the case back to the district court to enforce the subpoena against

 Case Dismissed on Statutory Immunity Grounds